Josh Naylor Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Astros pitching staff ranks first in MLB.
+- The 9.5 strikeouts per nine innings compiled by the Astros pitching staff ranks fourth in MLB.

-- The Astros have a 3.27 team ERA that ranks No. 1 among all league pitching staffs.
+- The Astros have a 3.31 team ERA that leads all MLB pitching staffs.

-- The Astros rank 13th in baseball in home runs surrendered (66 total, one per game).
+- Astros pitchers combine to allow 67 total home runs at a clip of one per game (to rank 13th in the league).

-- Javier makes the start for the Astros, his 13th of the season.
-He is 7-1 with a 2.84 ERA and 72 strikeouts in 69 2/3 innings pitched.
+- France (1-1 with a 3.44 ERA and 29 strikeouts in 34 2/3 innings pitched) gets the start for the Astros, his seventh of the season.

-- His most recent appearance was on Saturday against the Los Angeles Angels, when the righty threw six innings, surrendering one earned run while giving up six hits.
+- His most recent appearance was on Sunday against the Los Angeles Angels, when the righty went seven innings, surrendering one earned run while allowing three hits.

+- In six games this season, the 28-year-old has an ERA of 3.44, with 7.7 strikeouts per nine innings.
+Opponents are hitting .231 against him.

 © 2023 Data Skrive.
 All rights reserved.